cleverpush/cleverpush-developer-docs/docs/sdks/ios/setup.md

     ```
 6. If you use CocoaPods: Run `pod install`

-### 7. Replace Notification Service Extension source code
+### 7. Replace Notification Service Extension source code.

 Open `CleverPushNotificationServiceExtension/NotificationService.m` and replace the whole content with the following: